 A CLOUD software engineer from Seaforth is hoping to harness the power of the community to create the ‘highest quality encyclopedia of Sefton history’ online.

-Sam Cousins, 25, who has worked at companies including Everton Football Club and Yodel Logistics, currently works in the health industry.
+Sam Cousins, 25, who has previously worked at Everton Football Club and Yodel Logistics, is currently employed in the health industry.

-He has now created a new free site, Sefton Digital, which is live now.
-It which will allow members of the community to share ‘gems of information’ such as photographs, stories, videos and memories from across Sefton, including Seaforth, Waterloo, Litherland, Bootle, Crosby, Ford and Southport.
+So he has now created a new free online site, Sefton Digital, which will allow members of the community to share ‘gems of information’ such as photographs, stories, videos and memories from across Sefton, including Seaforth, Waterloo, Litherland, Bootle, Crosby, Ford and Southport.

 “We need help.
 Sefton is a big place, and a lot of knowledge about our local area only exists in our head.
 I think so many little gems of information are locked away in peoples heads about our local area and the mission of our site is to provide the highest quality encyclopedia of Sefton history.

-“I want the site to remain free, and open forever, and also be led by the community, to ensure that we don’t lose these gems of local history knowledge.
+“I want the site to be led by the community, to ensure that we don’t lose these gems of local history knowledge.

 “Users can comment on posts, submit content and ideas for us to consider making a post, and we also pay bounties for information, photographs or videos on items of particular interest.